 It doesn’t matter if you had a hard time dealing with a specific client, try not to lose contact with them.
 Who knows, maybe your calm interaction with them, even when they were totally aggressive, can go a long way into the future.

-Freelancers: How To Create Your Ideal Client Profiles
+How to Create Your Ideal Client Profiles For Freelancers

 As freelancers, one of the most important questions we can ask ourselves is 'what do my clients really...
 Read more